timescale/docs/use-timescale/data-tiering/tiered-data-replicas-forks.md

 In addition to that, we delay hard deleting the data by 14 days, so that in case of a restore or PITR, all tiered data will be available.
 In the case of such a restore, new references are added to the deleted tiered chunks, so they are not any more candidates for a hard deletion.

-Once 14 days pass after soft deleting the data (i.e. the number of references to the tiered data drop to 0), we hard delete the tiered data.
+Once 14 days pass after soft deleting the data,that is the number of references to the tiered data drop to 0, we hard delete the tiered data.

 [ha-replica]: /use-timescale/:currentVersion:/ha-replicas/high-availability/
 [read-replica]: /use-timescale/:currentVersion:/ha-replicas/read-scaling/#read-replicas